 I live on and help run the family smallholding in Carmarthenshire, south Wales.
 People used to ask who was in charge on the farm between myself and my father.
-However, now that I have my sons, I can confidently say that my eldest is in charge!
-He was feeding my dogs and herding the sheep almost as soon as he could walk.
+However, now that I have my sons, I can confidently say that the boys are in charge!
+They were feeding my dogs and herding the sheep almost as soon as they could walk.

 After retiring from thirty years as a veterinary surgeon, my father turned the smallholding into a fully-functioning enterprise.
 His first 'purchase' was a Tamworth sow named Ruby, given to him in exchange for a bottle of brandy.
 Things are done a lot more 'by the book' these days, of course!